tomphp/tomphp.github.io/_posts/2014-10-03-testing-at-multiple-levels-with-behat.md

 In the `UserInterfaceContext` we use Mink to nagivate the site:

 * To test the *List Widgets* feature we simply navigate to `http://devsite/widgets` and check the expected names of the widgets appear on the page.
-* To test viewing a widget, we navigate to the the list widgets page again, then *click* the widget we want to view.
+* To test viewing a widget, we navigate to the list widgets page again, then *click* the widget we want to view.
 This is better than creating a URL with an ID in it because we probably don't actually want IDs in the URL - a nice readable URL is much better!